 SUMMER IS ALMOST HERE!

 We’ve enjoyed a truly remarkable Spring, with drizzling rain and cool temperatures and lots of wildflowers on the trails.

 Summers often begin with May Gray and June Gloom, but afterwards they are usually hot, dry, and dusty.
 The horses may be a little lazy.
 HFF is lucky to be on a mountain with cool breezes directly from the ocean, which keeps our temperatures bearable.

 Also, fire season is almost here.
 We will be updating our emergency call list and sending it out ASAP.

 During hot spells, the horses will need to drink more, and we need to make sure they do.
 Clean fresh water and salt blocks will help.
-Our white plastic paddle-type waterers insure that a thirsty horse gets plenty of cool, fresh, clean water from the underground system.
+Our corral and turnout automatic waterers insure that a thirsty horse gets plenty of cool, fresh, clean water from the underground system.
 Check and clean waterers daily.
 Some horses may need water buckets too, but remember that buckets need regular cleaning, or the water in them will be warm, stale, dirty, and full of mosquito larvae.
 The threat of West Nile Virus is real!

 Riders need lots of water, too.
 Please bring your re-usable bottles of cool water with you.
 Our refrigerator in the office is for your use.